unitaryfund/mitiq/docs/source/guide/guide_04-factories.rst

 To clarify this aspect, in the following sections we are going to perform the same zero-noise extrapolation task with 4 different levels of abstraction: high-level, intermediate-level, low-level and very low-level.
-The user is free to chose one of the alternative methods, depending on the particular problem of interest and on the desired level of flexibility.
+The user is free to choose one of the alternative methods, depending on the particular problem of interest and on the desired level of flexibility.

 =============================================